 Located at the University of Washington, the building was constructed in the 1960s, when it was a focal point for Vietnam-era antiwar protests.
 Before renovations were carried out it had become so dilapidated that students had a tradition of taking home chunks of rock off its façade.
 If I didn't know better, Sieg is just another nondescript computer science building, not a front line in military research and development.
 But it's here, tucked away on the third floor, that you'll find precisely that: the Center for Game Science, a research lab that makes educational video games for children, and that received the bulk of its funding from the Defense Advanced Research Projects Agency, the wing of the US Department of Defense that supports research into experimental military technology.

 Why is DARPA the original primary funder of the CGS?
-Photo by the author.
+Photo by the author There isn't much to the place.
 Wiobyrne : Minecraft Guide 10: I’m a ...
 Minecraft Guide: I’m a Farmer, You’re a Farmer, We are Farmers All.
 Wiobyrne : How-to Geek Miecraft Lesson ...
 Minecraft Guide: Your First Mine, Armor, and Further Exploration.
 You’ve built your first shelter and survived the first night.

 Despite the fact that we’ve now seen decades of game play, and that a generation of gamers has grown up without a civilization collapsing, the bad reputation persists — and it’s mostly based around fear.
 News stories abound: games make kids hyper, violent, stupid, anti-social.
 Wiobyrne : Minecraft Guide - Getting Started ...
 Minecraft Guide: Getting Started with Minecraft.
 Minecraft is one of the bestselling video games of all time but getting started with it can be a bit intimidating, let alone even understanding why it’s so popular.